daniellecrobinson/Data-Rescue-PDX/README.md

  - data-interchange format fo text-only data
  - Language-independent way to organize information so that humans and machines can read it!

 Take some time with this guide to [JSON Lines](https://github.com/jsonlines/guide) to familiarize yourself with Data.gov's metadata format (data.json).
-This guide will help you
+This guide will help you:

 1. Download tools you'll need to play around with JSON files
 2. Work in the command line with JSON Lines Command Line Interface (CLI) Tools
 3. If you've never worked in the terminal before - don't worry!
-This will be fun!
+  - This will be fun!
 This is your crash course!
-Here's a [CLI cheatsheet](https://github.com/daniellecrobinson/terminal-mac-cheatsheet), and | is a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix))
+  - Here's a [CLI cheatsheet](https://github.com/daniellecrobinson/terminal-mac-cheatsheet), and | is a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix))!
+  - You'll do great!

 Metadata is super important, and if all you do today is create metadata files, that is AWESOME and necessary.